 Do you want your customers to perceive your brand as friendly?
 Perhaps you want to be both helpful and funny?
 Or is your goal for them to see you as a trustworthy brand?

 Think about your core values and then reinforce those beliefs when determining your brand voice.
 For instance, consumers are looking for honesty when engaging with brands.
-They’re also attracted to brands with friendly personalities, but trust and honesty drive them towards a purchase more than anything else.
+They’re also attracted to brands with friendly personalities, but trust and honesty drive them toward a purchase more than anything else.

 To that end, consider your brand beliefs, and take your target customers’ expectations into account, to create the right tone and messaging for your brand.